 3 In extreme emergencies, the school nurse, school physician or Principal may make arrangements for immediate transport to a hospital of injured or ill students, contacting parent or guardian in advance if at all possible.

-4 The teacher or other staff member to whom a child is responsible at the time an accident occurs will make out a report on an official form providing details about the accident.
+4 The teacher or other staff member to whom a student is responsible at the time an accident occurs will make out a report on an official form providing details about the accident.
 This will be required for every accident for which first aid is given.

 5 All accidents to students and staff members will be reported as soon as possible to the Superintendent and, if the Superintendent deems appropriate, to the School Committee.